dailydotdev/docs/docs/squads/featured-squads.md

 The [Public Squads Directory](https://app.daily.dev/squads) on daily.dev is a curated space where community members discover new and engaging Public Squads.
 Being featured here significantly enhances your Squad's visibility and traffic.
 If you have a Public Squad and you wish to grow it even further, that's a place you want to be in.

-### Who is elgible to get featured on the directory?
+### Who is eligible to get featured on the directory?

-To become elgible for the Public Squads Directory on daily.dev, your Squad must meet the following criteria:
+To become eligible for the Public Squads Directory on daily.dev, your Squad must meet the following criteria:

 1. **Public Status**: Only Squads that have successfully transitioned to public status are eligible.
 Private Squads and sources are not included in the directory.
 2. **Editorial Selection**: The featured Squads in the directory are handpicked by our editorial team, ensuring a selection of high-quality, engaging, and compliant Squads.
 See more tips on how to increase your chances to get picked by our team below.